 I live in Denver, Colorado.

 Around January 2015 I was fortunate enough to make the Top 16 in Paizo’s RPG Superstar 2015 contest.
 Participating in that contest was a great learning experience and has spurred my interest in roleplaying game design.
-In February 2017 I resigned as Venture Captain in order to concentrate on Rusted Iron Games..
+I have been publishing RPG content under the Open Game License since April 2015.